zhangyilang/Fast-Meta-Learning/README.md

 All the parameters including dataset, algorithm, and hyperparameters are centralized in `main.py`, while algorithm implementations can be found in `src/`.
 As illustrative examples, implementations of [MAML](https://proceedings.mlr.press/v70/finn17a.html), [MetaSGD](https://arxiv.org/pdf/1707.09835.pdf), and [MetaCurvature](https://proceedings.neurips.cc/paper_files/paper/2019/hash/57c0531e13f40b91b3b0f1a30b529a1d-Abstract.html) are provided.

-To carry out the numerical test, use the shell command
+To carry out the numerical test, use the shell command:

 ```shell
 $ python main.py "--arguments" "values"